Christopher-Barrett/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
    This is code that gives value or function within HTML.
 It builds the foundation of a site.
-2. Name two big differences between `display: block;` and `display: inline;`.
+2. Name two big differences between `display: block;` and `display: inline;`. display block will take up the whole page, display inline will only take needed space.
 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: `align-items: center`?